 - Year 11, 12 and 13 secondary school ākonga commencing tertiary studies with a specific focus on food and fibre including total duration of tertiary learning while still at school.

-The latest deliverable, a policy review, captures key themes that indicate a lack of strategic coherence and perceptiveness; the clutter of schemes and the ‘tack-on’ syndrome.
-International comparisons have been made, an analysis of current New Zealand initiatives, and opportunities for industry outlined.
+Secondly, a policy review, which captures key themes that indicate a lack of strategic coherence and perceptiveness in the transition space; and the clutter of schemes and the ‘tack-on’ syndrome.
+International comparisons have been made, an analysis of current New Zealand initiatives, and opportunities for industry are outlined.
 These all inform recommendations on advancing towards a structured interface to enable New Zealand’s young people to transition smoothly from secondary school to further education and/or employment.

 The interim data enquiry report of the Secondary School Transitions and Pathways to VET and Employment Project (April 2024) can be viewed here.

-View the webinar to hear from the project researchers about the data inqury and policy analysis results.
+View the webinar to hear from the project researchers about the data inquiry and policy analysis results.